anniebombanie/watermelon-clock/README.md

 # watermelon-clock
-A vanilla JavaScript clock that looks like a watermelon
+A fun little vanilla JavaScript clock that looks like a watermelon

 This was the second project I made as part of my #100DaysOfCode journey